Redux Resource

 A tiny but powerful system for managing 'resources': data that is persisted to remote servers.

-✓ Removes nearly all boilerplate code for remotely-stored data ✓ Incrementally adoptable ✓ Encourages best practices like normalized state ✓ Works well with APIs that adhere to standardized formats, such as JSON API ✓ Works well with APIs that don't adhere to standardized formats, too ✓ Integrates well with your favorite technologies: HTTP, gRPC, normalizr, redux-observable, redux-saga, and more ✓ Microscopic file size (3kb gzipped!)
+✓ Removes nearly all boilerplate code for remotely-stored data ✓ Incrementally adoptable ✓ Encourages best practices like ✓ Works well with APIs that adhere to standardized formats, such as JSON API ✓ Works well with APIs that don't adhere to standardized formats, too ✓ Integrates well with your favorite technologies: HTTP, gRPC, normalizr, redux-observable, redux-saga, and more ✓ Microscopic file size (3kb gzipped!)

 Older Documentation